deckhouse/virtualization/images/pvc-artifact/FUZZING.md

   covers the test files only - this document, like every other `.md` outside `doc-ru-*`, is still checked and is therefore English only.
 - Seed corpus entries run as ordinary subtests under `go test`, so a broken seed fails wherever the package is tested.
-Nothing tests this module in CI today: the pipeline runs unit tests for `images/virtualization-artifact` and the hooks only, and no fuzz image is published either, so the seeds are checked only when someone runs them locally.
+In CI that place is the fuzz image build: the `-fuzz` image replays every target's corpus as its last build step, and a broken seed fails the build.
+The ordinary jobs still leave this module alone — the pipeline runs unit tests for `images/virtualization-artifact` and the hooks only.

 Every input is capped at 64 KiB with `t.Skip`.
 That is a technical limit against pointless memory and time, never a filter on malformed data - malformed data is what these paths exist